smithjd/sql-pet/010-basic-concepts.Rmd

 ## SQL

-Although there is are [ANSI standards](https://en.wikipedia.org/wiki/SQL#Interoperability_and_standardization) for [SQL syntax](https://en.wikipedia.org/wiki/SQL_syntax), different implementations vary in enough details that R's ability to customize queries for those implementations is very helpful.
+Although there are [ANSI standards](https://en.wikipedia.org/wiki/SQL#Interoperability_and_standardization) for [SQL syntax](https://en.wikipedia.org/wiki/SQL_syntax), different implementations vary in enough details that R's ability to customize queries for those implementations is very helpful.

 The tables in a dbms correspond to a data frame in R, so interaction with a dbms is fairly natural for useRs.